Building LLMs is probably not going be a brilliant business

 Fizzy-drinks - very favourable industry structure

-Being the Coca-cola company is pretty great though.
+Being the Coca-Cola company is pretty great though.

-Coke is just water, colourant, flavouring, caffeine and sweetner.
+Coke is just water, colourant, flavouring, caffeine and sweetener.
 Those are all widely available and really cheap.
 And as I said, you don't even have to combine them yourselves - bottling companies will do that for you for almost nothing.

 Handily, consumers are really picky about what goes in their mouth.
 The unofficial motto of your main competitor is "Is Pepsi ok?".
 This is despite the fact that they are identical in both taste and colour.
 And a significant minority of people actually say no!